Bottles of distilled water

 NDORMS Student Committee

-Currently there are around 100 DPhil and MSc research students.
+Currently there are approximately 100 DPhil and MSc research students.
 There is an active student committee which organises regular social events, a Christmas gathering with a band, and a picnic in the park during the summer.
 At least two students are represented at the department’s Graduate Studies Committee, the Athena SWAN Committee and the University's Graduate Joint Consultative Committee to express students' opinions, concerns and views.

 Funding

-The University expects to be able to offer around 1,000 full or partial graduate scholarships across the collegiate University in 2023-24.
+The University expects to be able to offer over 1,000 full or partial graduate scholarships across the collegiate University in 2024-25.
 You will be automatically considered for the majority of Oxford scholarships, if you fulfil the eligibility criteria and submit your graduate application by the relevant December or January deadline.
 Most scholarships are awarded on the basis of academic merit and/or potential.

 For further details about searching for funding as a graduate student visit our dedicated Funding pages, which contain information about how to apply for Oxford scholarships requiring an additional application, details of external funding, loan schemes and other funding sources.